Orthopedics & Sports Medicine

 Orthopedics & Sports Medicine Treatment

-IU Health Orthopedics provides nationally recognized expertise in joint replacement and revision surgery for knees, hips, shoulders, elbows, hands, ankles and feet.
+IU Health Orthopedics & Sports Medicine provides nationally recognized expertise in joint replacement and revision surgery for knees, hips, shoulders, elbows, hands, ankles and feet.

 Our dedicated joint replacement specialists use cutting-edge therapies and treatment options to speed patient recovery times and reduce pain.
 We perform a high volume of surgical joint replacement procedures each year.
-This extensive experience enables specialists at IU Health Orthopedics to excel at effectively treating arthritis and joint pain—from the most common cases to the most complex procedures.
-Have a question?
-Ask an IU Health expert.
+This extensive experience enables specialists at IU Health Orthopedics & Sports Medicine to excel at effectively treating arthritis and joint pain—from the most common cases to the most complex procedures.

 Procedures can be performed on the hip, knee, shoulder, ankle, elbow and finger.
 And if revision surgery is ever needed, we can repair and replace the worn-out implant.
 Our physicians have performed thousands of these procedures, always with the goal of returning you to freedom of mobility.